-That prior to the near deathbed changes made by SIMON under duress, TED, P. SIMON and their children were wholly disinherited from the estates of both SIMON and SHIRLEY.
-From the alleged November 18, 2008 “First Amendment to SHIRLEY Bernstein Trust Agreement” the language is as follows,
+That prior to the alleged near deathbed changes made by SIMON, under duress, TED, P. SIMON and their children were wholly disinherited from the estates of both SIMON and SHIRLEY.

+From the alleged May 20, 2008 “Shirley Bernstein Trust Agreement” the language regarding beneficiaries is as follows,

+1. Children, Lineal Descendants.
+The terms "child," "children" and "lineal descendant" mean only persons whose relationship to the ancestor designated is created entirely by or through (a) legitimate births occurring during the marriage of the joint biological parents to each other, (b) children and their lineal descendants arising from surrogate births and/or third party donors when (i) the child is raised from or near the time of birth by a married couple (other than a same sex married couple) through the pendency of such marriage, (ii) one of such couple is the designated ancestor, and (iii) to the best knowledge of the Trustee both members of such couple participated in the decision to have such child, and (c) lawful adoptions of minors under the age of twelve years.
+No such child or lineal descendant loses his or her status as such through adoption by another person.
+Notwithstanding the foregoing, as I have adequately provided for them during my lifetime, for purposes of the dispositions made under this Trust, my children, TED S. BERNSTEIN ("TED") and P. SIMONELA B. SIMON ("P. SIMON"), and their respective lineal descendants shall be deemed to have predeceased the survivor of my spouse and me, provided[emphasis added], however, if my children, ELIOT BERNSTEIN, JILL IANTONI and LISA S. FRIEDSTEIN, and their lineal descendants all predecease the survivor of my spouse and me, then TED and P. SIMON, and their respective lineal descendants shall not be deemed to have predeceased me and shall be eligible beneficiaries for purposes of the dispositions made hereunder.”

+From the alleged November 18, 2008 “First Amendment to Shirley Bernstein Trust Agreement” the language is as follows,

-"Notwithstanding the foregoing, as my spouse and I have adequately provided for them during our lifetimes, for purposes of the dispositions made under this Trust, my children, TED S. BERNSTEIN ("TED") and PAMELA B. SIMON ("PAM"), shall be deemed to have predeceased the survivor of my spouse and me, provided, however, if my children, ELIOT BERNSTEIN, JILL IANTONI and LISA S. FRIEDSTEIN, and their respective lineal descendants all predecease the survivor of my spouse and me, then TED and PAM shall not be deemed to have predeceased the survivor of my spouse and me and shall become eligible beneficiaries for purposes of the dispositions made hereunder."
+"Notwithstanding the foregoing, as my spouse and I have adequately provided for them during our lifetimes, for purposes of the dispositions made under this Trust, my children, TED S. BERNSTEIN ("TED") and P. SIMONELA B. SIMON ("P. SIMON"), shall be deemed to have predeceased the survivor of my spouse and me [emphasis added], provided, however, if my children, ELIOT BERNSTEIN, JILL IANTONI and LISA S. FRIEDSTEIN, and their respective lineal descendants all predecease the survivor of my spouse and me, then TED and P. SIMON shall not be deemed to have predeceased the survivor of my spouse and me and shall become eligible beneficiaries for purposes of the dispositions made hereunder."

-That even after the near deathbed changes allegedly made by SIMON under duress or perhaps made post mortem as MORAN has admitted to signing his name months after his death, TED and P. SIMON where again wholly disinherited from the estates of SIMON and SHIRLEY and only their adult children were alleged beneficiaries.
+That even after the near deathbed changes allegedly made by SIMON under duress or perhaps made post mortem, as now TSPA’s Notary Public Kimberly Moran has admitted to notarizing documents in his name, months after his death, TED and P. SIMON where again wholly disinherited from the estates of SIMON and SHIRLEY and only their adult children are alleged beneficiaries.

-That from the alleged July 25, 2012 “SIMON L. Bernstein Amended and Restated Trust Agreement” the language is as follows,
+That from the alleged July 25, 2012 “Simon L. Bernstein Amended and Restated Trust Agreement” the language is as follows,